 The Rollin M. “Pete” McCommons Award for Distinguished Community Journalism sponsored by the Grady College of Journalism and Mass Communication will go to small- or niche-market media outlets that have produced single or packaged stories on issues affecting their community and can offer how these stories may have impacted their community.
 These media outlets can create bonds with its citizens, increase diversity, offer greater depth and context, and find ways to capture local priorities, concerns and perspectives.

 About the McCommons Award

 The McCommons Award honors outstanding leadership, innovation and entrepreneurism in community journalism.
 Supported by an endowment, the annual award was created in 2018 to recognize professional journalists, students or faculty who produce community journalism of consequence.
 The award highlights the substantial contributions of community journalism to civic life and inspires students to pursue careers in community journalism.
 It is named for Pete McCommons, editor of Flagpole Magazine in Athens, Georgia, in honor of his outstanding career in community journalism as a leading reporter, editor, publisher and innovative entrepreneur.

-Katie Gagliano, a breaking news and education reporter for The Acadiana Advocate (Lafayette, Louisiana) was named the 2019 award winner.
+2019: Katie Gagliano, breaking news and education reporter for The Acadiana Advocate (Lafayette, Louisiana)

 Submit a Nomination for the McCommons Award